Ben Johnson (basketball)

-Benjamin Johnson (born December 23, 1980) is an American college basketball coach who is the head coach for the Minnesota Golden Gophers men's basketball of the Big Ten Conference.
-He played both football and basketball for the Northwestern Wildcats and Golden Gophers before becoming an assistant coach for several major college programs.
+Benjamin Johnson (born December 23, 1980) is an American college basketball coach.
+He played basketball for the Northwestern Wildcats and Golden Gophers before becoming an assistant coach for several major college programs.
+From 2021–2025, he served as the head coach of the Minnesota Golden Gophers.

 Playing career

 Johnson led DeLaSalle High School to two Minnesota state championships and was a two-time first-team all state selection in basketball.
 He then played two years for the Northwestern University Wildcats before transferring home to the University of Minnesota, where he played his two final seasons for the Golden Gophers and finished with 533 points in 59 games.